Edward M. Kennedy Jr.: Personal life

-On October 10, 1993, Kennedy married Katherine Anne "Kiki" Gershman (b.
-1959) on Block Island, Rhode Island.
-She is an assistant clinical professor of psychiatry at the Yale School of Medicine at Yale University and an environmental advocate.
+On October 10, 1993, Kennedy married Katherine Anne "Kiki" Gershman (born 1959) on Block Island, Rhode Island.
+She is an assistant clinical professor of psychiatry at the Yale School of Medicine and an environmental advocate.
 She serves as spokeswoman for Stop the Pipeline, which successfully blocked the Islander East natural gas pipeline across the Long Island Sound.
 They live in Branford, Connecticut.

-The couple have a daughter, Kiley Rose Kennedy (born August 7, 1994, in New Haven), a competitive snowboarder who graduated from Wesleyan University in 2016, and a son, Edward Moore Kennedy III, (born February 26, 1998, in New Haven) who graduated from Choate Rosemary Hall in 2016 and from Wesleyan University in 2020.
+The couple have a daughter, Kiley Elizabeth Kennedy (born August 7, 1994, in New Haven), a competitive snowboarder who graduated from Wesleyan University in 2016, and a son, Edward Moore Kennedy III (born February 26, 1998, in New Haven), who graduated from Choate Rosemary Hall in 2016 and from Wesleyan University in 2020.

-Kennedy gave a tribute to his father at his father's public funeral on August 29, 2009.
+Kennedy gave a tribute at his father's public funeral on August 29, 2009.